Year 1 - Wagtails 2021

 Click here to see our curriculum map for the year

 What have we been doing this week?
 Find out in the 'Ask me about' (attached below).

-Our first Ask me About for the Summer Term will be uploaded by Friday 30th April.
-Our new homework grid for the first half of the Summer term is below.
+Our Ask Me Abouts are uploaded once every two weeks.
+Our new homework grid for the second half of the Summer term is below.

 - Homework Grid Autumn 1.pdf

 - Wagtails Ask Me About 1 10th Sept.pdf

 - Wagtails Ask Me About 2 24th Sept.pdf